 in such a way as to assure the elimination of risk to building occupants while sampling is being conducted.
 All sampling of suspect materials was accomplished in the absence of students and occupants within the facility in order to further assure that any potential for exposure was precluded.
 Asbestos Containing Materials (ACM) were found in the school, the results of which may be obtained from the Director of Operations of Mid-America Technology Center and who is serving as Asbestos Coordinator.
 In order to further satisfy requirements of AHERA, there has been a management plan developed for Mid-America and at this time, has been submitted to the Oklahoma State Department of Health and approved.
 The plan addresses Asbestos Containing Materials found and identified in three ways.

-Again, specific information with regard to this notification may be obtained from the Assistant Superintendent of Operations (405) 449-7600.
+Again, specific information with regard to this notification may be obtained from the Director of Operations (405) 449-3391.

 FREEDOM OF EXPRESSION